-- To be adept at identifying signs of abuse and know when it is appropriate to make a referral.
-Understand, the appropriate process for providing only help and - Understand the assessment process for providing early help and intervention through agreed common and shared assessment processes such as Early Help forms. - To liaise effectively with the Cumbria Safeguarding Children Partnership Board (CSCP) and contribute to proceedings when necessary. - Have a working knowledge of how local authorities conduct child protection case and review conferences.
-Be able to attend and contribute to these meetings effectively. - To ensure that they receive relevant Advanced Safeguard training, including inter-agency training, every two years and that staff receive regular training at least every year with regular updates, in line with CSCP advice.
+- To be adept at identifying signs of abuse and know when it is appropriate to make a referral. - Understand the assessment process for providing early help and intervention through agreed common and shared assessment processes such as Early Help forms. - To liaise effectively with the Cumbria Safeguarding Children Partnership Board (CSCP) and contribute to proceedings when necessary. - Have a working knowledge of how local authorities conduct child protection case and review conferences.
+Be able to attend and contribute to these meetings effectively. - To ensure that they receive relevant Advanced Safeguard training, including inter-agency training, every two years and that staff receive

-- In addition to formal training, the DSLs at Windermere School will refresh • their knowledge through reading any safeguarding developments, meeting as a team and discussing best practice and ensuring good relationships are maintained with other agencies. - To ensure each member of staff has access to and understands the School's Safeguarding-Child Protection Policy. - Be alert to the specific needs of children with special education needs and • young carers. - To ensure new staff receive induction training in Safeguarding and Child • Protection. - To keep detailed, accurate written records securely. - Encourage a culture among all staff of listening to children and taking into • account their wishes and feelings. - Recognise the unique risks associated with online safety and be confident • that they have the relevant up-to-date knowledge to keep children safe whilst they are online. - Recognise the additional risks that children with SEN and disabilities face • online, for example, from online bullying, grooming and radicalisation, and are confident to support these children online. - Ensure the Safeguarding-Child Protection Policy is reviewed and updated • annually, and relevant parts brought to the attention of staff, parents, Awareness volunteers and pupils. - Ensure that parents are aware that they should be aware of the contents • of the Safeguarding - Child Protection Policy. - Ensure children are aware of their rights and know who to talk to in the • event that they wish to disclose information concerning a child protection matter. - Link with the local CSCP to make sure staff are aware of training opportunities and the latest local policies on safeguarding.
+- regular training at least every year with regular updates, in line with CSCP advice. - In addition to formal training, the DSLs at Windermere School will refresh their knowledge through reading any safeguarding developments, meeting as a team and discussing best practice and ensuring good relationships are maintained with other agencies. - To ensure each member of staff has access to and understands the School's Safeguarding-Child Protection Policy. - Be alert to the specific needs of children with special education needs and young carers. - To ensure new staff receive induction training in Safeguarding and Child Protection. - To keep detailed, accurate written records securely. - Encourage a culture among all staff of listening to children and taking into account their wishes and feelings. - Recognise the unique risks associated with online safety and be confident that they have the relevant up-to-date knowledge to keep children safe whilst they are online. - Recognise the additional risks that children with SEN and disabilities face online, for example, from online bullying, grooming and radicalisation, and are confident to support these children online.